 A completely new contrast agent based imaging modality has been invented in 2001 by Philips Research: magnetic particle imaging (MPI).
 MPI uses magnetic nanoparticles (MNP) with a core size of about 20-30 nm as a contrast agent which are magnetically excited.
 Thus this imaging modality does not involve the use of ionizing radiation.
 The core idea of MPI is the highly nonlinear response of the MNP to magnetic excitation.
 Due to this property, the NMP will generate a response that can be well separated from the magnetic excitation field.
 A particular feature of MPI is that it can be very fast.
 An acquisition of 45 3D volumes per second has been demonstrated.

-The department of Physics in Molecular Imaging system (PMI) of the faculty of physics and of medicine is conducting EU, BMBF, and industry-funded research to understand, to optimize, to combine and to invent new methods and technologies for the field of medical imaging.
+The Physics in Molecular Imaging System (PMI) department of the Faculty of Medicine is affiliated with the Faculty of Physics.
+PMI conducts EU, BMBF and industry funded research to understand, optimize, combine and invent new methods and technologies for the field of medical imaging.
 Research topics are along the entire imaging chain, starting from fundamental physics, new detector and processing concepts for PET (in particular digital silicon photomultiplier), new MRI methods and correction technologies, MPI physics and instrumentation, and novel quantitative image reconstruction algorithms for actual and future imaging modalities.
 A special focus of PMI is the combination of tracer-based methods such as PET and MPI with MRI with the focus on hybrid medical imaging using different modalities simultaneously.
 In 2012 PMI has jointly developed with partners from academia and industry in Aachen the world first simultaneous PET-MRI system based on digital silicon photomultiplier.